cutwater/FlaskWorkshop/docs/python-intro.rst

 * False

-But for Python to understand this, you need to always write it as 'True' (first letter uppercased, with the rest of the letter lowercased). **true, TRUE, tRUE won't work -- only True is correct.** (The same applies to 'False' as well, of course.)
+But for Python to understand this, you need to always write it as 'True' (first letter uppercase, with the rest of the letter lowercase). **true, TRUE, tRUE won't work -- only True is correct.** (The same applies to 'False' as well, of course.)